THEVAPERSGUIDE

 Does Vaping Stain Your Teeth?
 What the Science Actually Says

 Does vaping stain your teeth?
-Learn what dental research says about nicotine, VG/PG, and e-liquid flavors causing tooth discoloration, plus how to prevent staining and keep your smile white.
+Here's what dental research actually shows about nicotine, VG/PG, and e-liquid flavors.
+Plus tips to prevent staining and keep your teeth looking good.

 By The Vaper's Guide Team